 Member | 2022 - Now

-• Engage in workshops on digital marketing trends and attend talks from industry leaders.
+• Participate in hands-on workshops covering the newest digital marketing tactics and hear inspiring stories from industry pros.

-• Collaborate with peers on a social media campaign project for a local non-profit.
+• Partner with classmates to design and roll out a social media campaign for a local non-profit.

-• Including the extracurricular involvement in a marketing club shows additional industry interest, which is a plus for entry-level roles.
+• Including the extracurricular involvement in a marketing club is a great addition.
+It demonstrates genuine enthusiasm for the profession, not a desire for a paycheck.

-• For a clean, professional look, choose a standard, easy-to-read font like Arial, Calibri, or Times New Roman.
+• Choose a straightforward font like Calibri, Arial, or Times New Roman.
+There’s no need for anything elaborate.

-• Font size should be between 10 and 12 points for body text, while section headers can be slightly larger to improve readability.
+• Font size should be between 10 and 12 points for body text, and bump up your resume section headers for extra emphasis.

 • Bullet points are great for keeping information organized and digestible.

-Resume Trick provides online resume templates that look consistent and polished across various devices, saving you from the hassle of formatting.
+Resume Trick provides online resume templates that look consistent across various devices, saving you from the hassle of formatting.

 Create your professional Resume in 10 minutes for FREE